-Your status is conditional because you are given time to prove that you did not get married to evade the immigration laws or to obtain immigration benefits in the United States.
+Your status is conditional because the United States government wants you to prove that you did not get married to evade the immigration laws or to obtain immigration benefits in the United States.
 To remove these conditions, you must file a Petition to Remove the Conditions on Residence.Who Can Apply to Remove Conditions?

-- You are a child and cannot be included in the application of your parents for a valid reason;
+- You are a child and cannot be included in the application of your parents for a valid reason.

 - The termination of your conditional resident status would cause extreme hardship to you.

-Generally, you and your spouse must apply together during the 90 days before the date on your conditional resident card would expire to remove conditions on your residence.
-In other words, you typically need to apply 90 days before the second anniversary of your first green card (not second marriage anniversary).
+Generally, you and your spouse must apply together during the 90 days before the date your conditional resident card would expire to remove conditions on your residence.
+In other words, you typically need to apply 90 days before the second anniversary of the date your first green card was issued (not your second marriage anniversary).

-- Your conditional resident status will automatically be terminated and USCIS will begin removal proceedings against you,
+- Your conditional resident status will automatically be terminated and USCIS will begin removal proceedings against you.

-- You will receive a notice from USCIS telling you that you have failed to remove conditions,
+- You will receive a notice from USCIS telling you that you have failed to remove conditions.

 - You will receive a Notice to Appear at a hearing.
 At the hearing, you may review and refute the evidence against you.
 You are responsible for proving that you complied with the requirements.

-Your children may be included in your application if they got their conditional resident status at the same time that as you did yours, or within 90 days since you got yours.
-Your children must file separate applications if they received conditional resident status more than 90 days after you did or were granted conditional resident status independently.
-In this case, they will need to file separate petitions.What’s the Point of a Green Card, and Why Do You Need to Remove Your Conditions?
+Your children may be included in your application if they got their conditional resident status at the same time that you received yours, or within 90 days of yours.
+You must file separate applications for your kids if they received conditional resident status more than 90 days after you did, or if they were granted conditional resident status independently.
+In this case, your attorney can help you fill out and file separate petitions.What’s the Point of a Green Card, and Why Do You Need to Remove Your Conditions?

 As a permanent resident, you should have received a green card.
-This card will continue to prove that you have a right to live and work in the United States.
-If you file for removal of conditions on time, the USCIS will extend your conditional resident status until a decision has been made on your application.
-The USCIS will send you a notice concerning this.
+This card will continue to prove that you have a right to live and work in the United States, and that you can do so anywhere you wish without separate authorizations from the United States government.

-If you are still married, but legally separated or you’re in pending divorce or annulment proceedings, and you filed a waiver request, the USCIS will issue a request for evidence (RFE) specifically asking for a copy of the final divorce decree or annulment (if applicable);
+If you are still married, but legally separated or you’re in pending divorce or annulment proceedings, and you filed a waiver request, the USCIS will issue a request for evidence (RFE) specifically asking for a copy of the final divorce decree or annulment (if applicable).

-Upon receipt of the final divorce decree or annulment within the stated period, we will revise the petition, to state that eligibility has been established for a waiver of the joint filing requirement based on the termination of the marriage.Do You Need to Talk to an Attorney About Removing the Conditions on Your Green Card?
+Upon receipt of the final divorce decree or annulment within the stated period, your attorney will revise the petition to state that eligibility has been established for a waiver of the joint filing requirement based on the termination of the marriage.Do You Need to Talk to an Attorney About Removing the Conditions on Your Green Card?